Tappalsamy/Class67/story.md

 Once upon a time there was a bunny.
 The bunny ate carrots and cried.
-Sad. :(
+One day a fox came up to the bunny and was all like "yo yo bro."